15 1 8

 You could save up and buy some real estate and rent it out.

-Keep in mind you will have to do any necessary maintenance or hire someone which would eat into your profit margins and time.
+Keep in mind you will have to do any necessary maintenance or hire someone who would eat into your profit margins and time.

 However, acquiring that kind of cash is not very realistic in today’s society.